raymondgh/bestiephone/README.md

 - **Retention**: keep ciphertext long enough for kid delivery (spool TTL, e.g., 48h).
 If a side has supervisors, keep up to 30 days for that side.
 After purge, retain signed header + hash + receipts only.
 - **Governance safety**: pairing‑mode required for add/reset; one pending governance event per side; last supervisor on a side cannot remove themselves.

+## Encryption model (v1)
+- **Keys**: every device and supervisor holds an Ed25519 signing key and an X25519 key-exchange key.
+The prototype Streamlit apps generate and persist these seeds under `apps/seeds/` (e.g., `seeds/<pair>_<side>_device.json` or `seeds/parent_<pair>_<side>.json`).
+- **Encrypt on send**: clients call `GET /keys?pair_id=…` to fetch the peer device and all required supervisors' public keys alongside the current `policy_version`.
+They mint a 32-byte content key, seal it to each recipient via X25519 sealed boxes, encrypt the plaintext with XSalsa20-Poly1305, and attach the wraps in the signed header.
+- **Signatures**: headers include `sig_scheme` `ed25519:v1`.
+Clients build the canonical `pc-h1|…` payload (sorted recipients with wrap digests) and sign with their Ed25519 secret key.
+The server verifies signatures and rejects messages with missing wraps, bad base64, or mismatched recipients (`422 ENCRYPTION_REQUIRED` or `422 SIGNATURE_INVALID`).
+- **Server stance**: the backend stores only ciphertext and signed headers.
+It enforces policy coverage and authenticity but never sees decrypted content.

 ---

 ## 1) Unbox & turn on (first boot)